sapna18rani/demo-delta/README.md

 # demo-delta
-this is a demo for git and Github
+this is a demo for git and Github class